 Thin Ice VR Presenter and Executive Producer, Tim Jarvis AM said recreating Shackelton’s journey of survival was a lesson in the determination, optimism and leadership needed to prevail against the odds.

 “Thin Ice VR brings his story to life at a time when we urgently need to learn from what he stood for to prevail against the enormous challenges we now face to save our planet,” said Jarvis.

 "Shackleton’s goal was to save his men from the ice.
 Today it is the ice that needs saving from us and the human-induced climate change that threatens it."

-“Thin Ice VR is a ground-breaking project that draws on the university’s investment in design-based research of virtual reality - harnessing the ability to turn images into explorable environments,” said Professor Alwyn Louw, Torrens University Vice Chancellor.
+“Thin Ice VR is a ground-breaking project that draws on the university’s investment in design-based research of virtual reality - harnessing the ability to turn images into explorable environments,” said Professor Alwyn Louw, Torrens University Vice-Chancellor.

-Thin Ice VR is the second VR project that James Calvert has been involved in at Torrens University.
-In 2017, he was the Project Lead on a VR collaboration between Torrens University and the ABC that immerses school students in the main events of the World War II Kokoda track campaign.
+Thin Ice VR is the second VR project that Calvert has been involved in at Torrens University.
+In 2017, he was the Project Lead on a VR collaboration between Torrens University and the ABC that immerses school students in the main events of the World War 2 Kokoda track campaign.

 Thin Ice VR premieres at Illuminate Adelaide Festival, running from Monday 26 July to Sunday 1 August.
 Tickets are now available for individual or school bookings.

 Official website: https://www.thinicevr.com/